 Don’t worry if you can’t make the museum for the grand opening.
 The museum is open daily from 10 am to 5 pm, with longer hours for the summer.
 Visitors do need timed tickets but they are good for two consecutive days.

-The Museum of the American Revolution is an impressive museum that puts a fresh spin on stories we know and shares those we don’t.
+The Museum of the American Revolution is an impressive museum.
+It puts a fresh spin on stories we know and shares those we don’t.
 It fills the missing piece in Philadelphia’s historical and cultural offerings.
 I enjoyed getting a chance to explore the country’s founding in an interesting way that left the classroom and textbooks behind.
 It’s a museum not to be missed — you won’t be disappointed!

 Museum of the American Revolution